doctrine/orm/UPGRADE.md

 All three methods continue to return an instance of `EventManager`, however relying on that is deprecated and will no longer be the guaranteed in 4.0.

-## `SchemaTool` rejects conflicting join column configuration in STI hierarchies
+## Deprecated conflicting join column configuration in STI hierarchies

-If two associations that belong to the same single table inheritance hierarchy use the same join column and target the same entity, but declare different `JoinColumn` configuration (for example, a different `nullable`, `onDelete`, or `deferrable` value), `SchemaTool` used to silently omit the foreign key constraint for that column instead of generating it.
+If two associations that belong to the same single table inheritance hierarchy use the same join column and target the same entity, but declare different `JoinColumn` configuration (for example, a different `nullable`, `onDelete`, or `deferrable` value), `SchemaTool` silently generates the column and foreign key based on whichever of the two associations happens to be processed first, ignoring the other one entirely.

-`SchemaTool` now throws a `Doctrine\ORM\Mapping\MappingException` for this case instead, since there is no single foreign key definition that can satisfy both associations at once.
+This is now deprecated.
+The schema generated for this release is unchanged to avoid a breaking change, but a run-time deprecation notice is now raised to help you find and fix affected mappings.
+A future major version will raise a `Doctrine\ORM\Mapping\MappingException` instead.
 Make sure every association that shares a join column and target entity declares identical `JoinColumn` configuration, or use a distinct column name for each association.

 # Upgrade to 3.6